Course information

 MA Design: Expanded Practice

-This course is a radical post-disciplinary programme for practitioners who want to push the boundaries of what design can be and do.
-During this MA we work with you to transform your practice as a critical and social undertaking.
+This is a radical post-disciplinary programme for practitioners who want to push the boundaries of what design can be and do.